-Bow Arts in partnership with Create London, supported by Newham Council, have managed the redevelopment of The Old Manor Park Library in the London Borough of Newham, into new creative workspaces and a public space.
-The Library, a Grade II listed Carnegie building has been closed as a public library since 2011.
-Bow Arts have brought the building back into public life as a centre providing accessible creative workspaces for artists, and Create London will offer a lively and creative community focused project space.
+Bow Arts in partnership with Create London, supported by Newham Council, have managed the redevelopment of The Old Manor Park Library into new creative workspaces and a public space.
+The Grade II listed Carnegie building, closed as a public library since 2011, has been brought back into public life as a centre providing accessible creative workspaces for artists.

 Architects Nicholas Lobo Brennan and Astrid Smitham of Apparata were commissioned to conceive the new design.
 Lobo Brennan is a recipient of the Swiss Art Award for Architecture and was a founding member of the award-winning architectural collective Gruppe.
 Both architects collaborated with Richard Wentworth on Black Maria at King’s Cross during Lobo Brennan’s time with Gruppe.
 The project has been supported by £177,500 from the Mayor of London’s High Street Fund and the building has been provided on a seven-year lease from Newham Council.